oddnetworks/oddcast/README.md

 Oddcast supports 3 kinds of messages: Broadcast, Command, and Request.
 To use them you create a channel for the one you want, and give it a transport to use under the covers.

 ### Broadcast Channel
-A Spam Channel broadcasts events throughout the system to anyone who might be listening.
+A Broadcast Channel broadcasts events throughout the system to anyone who might be listening.
+This is the typical event system we've seen in JavaScript applications for many years.
 ```JS
 var oddcast = require('oddcast');
 var transport = require('my-transport');